swaptacular/swpt_stomp/README.md

     connect from anywhere, or create a new RabbitMQ user, and change the RabbitMQ connection URL accordingly (`PROTOCOL_BROKER_URL` in the *.env* file).

+    Moreover, you need to enable the `rabbitmq_random_exchange` plugin by
+    running:

+        $ sudo rabbitmq-plugins enable rabbitmq_random_exchange